-- 1. The person or entity to which a subpoena is directed may submit a written objection no later than the time for appearance or production required by the subpoena.
+- 1. A subpoenaed person or entity may submit a written objection no later than the time for appearance or production required by the subpoena.
 The objection shall be in writing, delivered to OIG, and shall specify the grounds for the objection. - 2.
-The filing of an objection to a subpoena, and negotiations pursuant to an objection, shall not constitute refusal to comply with the subpoena, or interference with, or obstruction of, an investigation. - 3.
-For seven days after receipt of a timely objection to a subpoena, OIG shall take no action to enforce the subpoena or initiate prosecution of the person to whom the subpoena is directed.
-During this seven-day period, OIG shall consider the grounds for the objection and may attempt to resolve the objection through negotiation with the person to whom the subpoena is directed.
-The seven-day period may be extended by OIG in order to allow completion of any negotiations.
-The extension shall be in writing, addressed to the person or entity to which the subpoena is directed, and shall specify the date on which the negotiation period will end.
-Topics for negotiations may include such matters as the scope of the subpoena and the time, place, and manner of response thereto.

-D. Subpoenas requiring a personal appearance shall include the appropriate statutorily required witness and or mileage fee.
+The filing of an objection to a subpoena, and negotiations pursuant to an objection, shall not constitute refusal to comply with the subpoena, or interference with or obstruction of, an investigation. - 3.
+For seven days after receipt of a timely objection to a subpoena, OIG shall take no action to enforce the subpoena or initiate prosecution of the subpoenaed person or entity.
+During this seven-day period, OIG shall consider the grounds for the objection and may attempt to resolve the objection through negotiation.
+The seven-day period may be extended by OIG to allow completion of negotiations.
+The extension shall be in writing, addressed to the subpoenaed person or entity, and shall specify the date on which the negotiation period will end.
+Topics for negotiations may include such matters as the scope of the subpoena and the time, place, and manner of response thereto. - D. Subpoenas requiring a personal appearance shall include any statutorily required witness and/or mileage fee.